 Finally, the medical profession writ large must reform itself to focus on best treatments, instead of intentionally organizing itself based on the best ways to obtain external corporate funding including, but not limited to, for continuing education.
 One of the key ways for the medical profession to move toward this goal is to develop more effective methods of education and communication to clinicians about drug benefits and harms to improve the way that drugs are prescribed and to decrease reliance on biased medical literature and promotion.

+Conclusion

+We have seen that corruption occurs in the pharmaceutical sector when actors ostensibly responsible for promoting the health and well-being of the population allow themselves to be distracted from this duty by other considerations.
+The end result of that corruption has meant that instead of medicines primarily being a means to advance health care they have become a means to primarily increase corporate profits.
+Exploring ways of combatting corruption stimulates new discussions about the potential for systemic change.
+This type of change is necessary to realise societal governance goals and transform ideas of corporate social responsibility to ensure that consumers and their favourable outcomes remain the ultimate goal of pharmaceutical companies in the international market.

 References